KevinSlim67/Useful-Scripts/resize-images/instructions.md

 1. Install `pkg` globally by running the command `npm install -g pkg`.
 2. Run the command `pkg resize-images-width.js --target node14-win-x64 --external sharp` to create an executable file for Windows.

+## Explanation

+The script uses the Sharp library to process images.
+It reads the maximum width for the resized images from a parameters.json file, which should be created in the same directory as the script with the desired maximum width as its only property.

+The processDirectory function recursively reads all files in the specified directory and its subdirectories.
+The processImageFile function resizes individual image files if their width is greater than the specified maximum.
+Resized images are saved back to their original files.

+The script uses asynchronous functions and promises to process images efficiently.